AdobeDocs/uix/src/pages/services/aem-cf-editor/api/index.md

 ### Get Content Fragment

-You can access data about the Content Fragment that is currently being edited by using API method in an extension:
+You can access data about the Content Fragment that is currently being edited by using the `host.contentFragment.getContentFragment()` method in an extension:

 ```js
 import { register } from "@adobe/uix-guest";